7 ways to be seduced by Sri Lanka

 But we digress.
 The point is that the country has one of the world's most exciting food scenes.
 You'll find the above dishes throughout Sri Lanka, but for absolute diversity, it's got to be Colombo.

-Essential stop-offs include Ministry of Crab, the high-end seafood restaurant founded by Sri Lankan cricketer Kumar Sangakkara, and, for the sheer spectacle, the colourful chaos Peliyagoda Fish Market, which opens at 4am.
+Essential stop-offs include Ministry of Crab, the high-end seafood restaurant founded by Sri Lankan cricketer Kumar Sangakkara, and, for the sheer spectacle, the colourful chaos of Peliyagoda Fish Market, which opens at 4 am.

 Sri Lanka is the world's fourth-largest tea producer, which might well explain its growing popularity with tea-loving Brits.

-In recent years, many of the country's tea planters' bungalows have been turned into boutique hotels, and you'll find some of the best tucked in among the rolling hills surrounding Nuwara Eliya, a once popular summer retreat for the Brits who came here to trade rubber, coffee and tea.
+In recent years, many of the country's tea planters' bungalows have been turned into boutique hotels.
+You'll find some of the best tucked in among the rolling hills surrounding Nuwara Eliya, a once popular summer retreat for the Brits who came here to trade rubber, coffee and tea.